Paying For College at Carrington College

 To fill out the FAFSA® form you will want to:

-• Create an FSA ID: This username and password combination allows you to sign your FAFSA® form electronically.
-Your FSA ID also can be used to access the myStudentAid app, sign loan contracts, and access certain information online.
+• Create a studentaid.gov account this username and password combination allows you to sign your FAFSA®form electronically.
+Your studentaid.gov account also can be used to access the myStudentAid app, sign loan contracts, and access certain information online.

-• Gather important documents: The FAFSA® will ask for identifying and financial information.
-Before filling out the form make sure you have your social security number, your parents’ social security numbers, federal tax information for you or your parents, information on cash and assets such as property, and more.
+• Gather important documents: The FAFSA®will ask for identifying and financial information.
+Before filling out the form make sure you have your social security number, your parents’ social security numbers if you are dependent, federal tax information for you or your parents, information on cash and assets such as property, and more.
 Be sure to keep these records as you may need them again.

 What Happens Next?

-Upon submission of the FAFSA®, students will be sent a Student Aid Report (SAR).
-The SAR should be checked for accuracy and any necessary corrections should be made as soon as possible.
-The SAR will also indicate if additional information is needed to confirm eligibility.
+Upon submission of the FAFSA®, students will be sent a Student Aid Report (SAR) if completing the 2023-2024 FAFSA or FAFSA Submission Summary (FSS) if completing the 2024-25 FAFSA.
+These should be checked for accuracy and any necessary corrections should be made as soon as possible.
+The SAR or FSS will also indicate if additional information is needed to confirm eligibility.
 Once the SAR has been determined to be complete, a financial aid award letter will be sent to the student which will state the student need (education cost), family contribution, amount of grants awarded, and the amount of loan monies available, if needed.

 When to Apply